BernadetteLachner/Tachyons2Tailwind/README.md

 <h3>Dependencies</h3>

-Requires Node and some old Tachyons for target practice
+Requires Node and some old Tachyons for target practice.

 <h3>Running the script</h3>